 Members shall have a term in office as per their term as members of the Board of Directors; Consecutive terms shall not exceed 9 years.

-The Lead Independent Director shall appoint the Secretary to the Independent Directors Committee.
+The Corporate Secretariat Division Head shall act as secretary to the Independent Directors Committee.

 The Lead Independent Director will approve the setting of agenda for the Independent Directors Committee Meeting and will lead the meeting, which will be held at least once a quarter.
 Additional meetings shall be held as deemed appropriate.